RexTheCapt/RatAssist/README.md

 This Program requires an internet connection to work.

-Takes use of Gareth Harper’s Neutron Router found here: https://spansh.co.uk/plotter
+Takes use of Gareth Harperâ€™s Neutron Router found here: https://spansh.co.uk/plotter

 You are not required to be a Fuel Rat to take use of this program